dimaga/RoboND-Rover-Project/README.md

 cells and code comments inside the [notebook](./code/Rover_Project_Test_Notebook.ipynb).

-If a confidence value is close to zero, that means the class of the pixel is unknown.
-The higher a positive value is, the more confidence there is that the pixel belongs to the positive class (e.g., navigable terrain or a rock sample to be collected).
-The lower a negative value is, the more confidence there is  that the pixel belongs to the negative class (e.g., an obstacle or 'a lack of rock object').
+A confidence value close to zero means that the class of a pixel is unknown.
+The higher a positive value is, the more confidence there is that the pixel belongs to a positive class (e.g., navigable terrain or a rock sample to be collected).
+The lower a negative value is, the more confidence there is that the pixel belongs to a negative class (e.g., an obstacle or 'a lack of rock object').

+[classification]: ./misc/classification.png
+![classification]

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-Confidence values, represented by log-probability ratios, are extracted from the original image, and then projected into the top view.
-This allows to deal more naturally with pixels in the top view, not covered by the original
+Confidence values are first extracted from the original image by sklearn algorithms.
+Then, they are projected into the top view by `cv2.warpPerspective()`.
+This allows me to deal more naturally with pixels in the top view, not covered by the original view: they initially hold zeros, which means their class is unknown.

-view: they just hold zeros, which means their status is unknown.
-Also, confidence values, corresponding to distant areas, are mixed together with billinear filtering.
-Therefore, if pixels of two classes in the original view are located cloase together, their mixed confidence values will have smaller magnitude in the top view, meaning that they are less likely belong to a particular class.
+Confidence values, corresponding to distant areas, are mixed together with billinear filtering implemented inside `cv2.warpPerspective()`.
+Therefore, if two pixels of two opposite classes in the original view are projected into the same pixel in the top view, the magnitude of their bilinear mixture will be smaller, meaning that the pixel is less likely belong to any particular class.
+This also leads to natural processing of higher uncertainty for distant values.

 Confidence values of the local map are transformed into the global confidence map space with `cv2.warpAffine()` function.
 In Python code, only the entries of the transformation matrix are calculated, and all per-pixel operations are dedicated to fast C++ implementation of `cv2.warpAffine()`.

+[classification_top]: ./misc/classification_top.png
+![classification_top]

+In the right picture above, gray pixels hold zero values, black pixels are negative and white pixels are positive.

 After the transformation, local map confidence values are added to the corresponding global confidence map values.
-Therefore, zeros from the local map leave corresponding values of the global confidence map unchanged.
+As a result, zeros from the local map leave corresponding values of the global confidence map unchanged.

-After each update, global confidence map pixels are clipped to be in the region of [-255, 255] so as to prevent overconfidence and numerical issues.
+After each update, global confidence map pixels are clipped to the range [-255, 255] so as to prevent overconfidence and numerical issues.

+All the code of the notebook is cleaned up and refactored to follow PEP-8 standard.

+The result of the lab can be seen in the picture below:

+[lab_result]: ./misc/lab_result.png
+![lab_result]

 ### Autonomous Navigation and Mapping